 Thanks again to Robbi Rodriguez for the interview and also huge thanks go to C2E2.

-One thought on “PopCultHQ: Interview with Spider-Gwen Artist Robbi Rodriguez!
+One response to “PopCultHQ: Interview with Spider-Gwen Artist Robbi Rodriguez!”

 He offhandedly insults Stan Lee, the original creator of Gwen Stacy, by claiming that her original incarnation “had no character.”